AppleBlox/appleblox/README.md

 For more recent builds, see the [nightly releases](https://nightly.link/OrigamingWasTaken/appleblox/workflows/build/main?preview)

+## Compiled Binaries

+AppleBlox contains pre-compiled binaries of some programs at `build/lib/MacOS` from:
+- https://github.com/vjeantet/alerter (Taken from the github releases)
+- https://github.com/Rayrsn/Discord-RPC-cli (Built from source on my machine)

+I plan on modifying this too compile those binaries at build step, but that would mean having to install Rust and Go, so I'm not really sure...
+If you're worried that those could be modified by me or another contributor to include malicious code, you can always scan the app on https://www.virustotal.com .

 ## Developpement

 To setup the app on your machine, clone this repo and run `npm install`.